-Both the M6 and the K-70 are recent models that are part of the current product line-up.
-The K-70 replaced the earlier Pentax K-50, while the M6 followed on from the Canon M5.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon M6 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).